-We will be referring to the textbook often during class.
-Therefore, I will expect you to come to class with your textbook (you cannot bring an e-book to class without your laptop.....I prefer that you not have your laptop operating during class).
+We will be referring to the textbook often during class therefore, I will expect you to come to class with your textbook (you cannot bring an e-book to class without your laptop.....I prefer that you not have your laptop operating during class).

 MAL provides you with a large set of problems with which to practice the concepts we will discuss in this course.
 Practice is the key to success in accounting.
 Persistent use of the features of MAL provides you with a superior tool with which to work for success in this course.
+In addition to the assignments previously described, you will find a personal study plan that will help you better understand any topic with which you are struggling.
 I urge you to make use of the system to the fullest extent possible!

-MAL QUIZZES: During the semester there will be 11 chapter quizzes for you take on MAL.
+MAL QUIZZES: During the semester there will be 10 chapter quizzes.
 The quizzes will include questions on the definitions of terms we have discussed in the chapter or your ability to apply the concepts presented in the chapter.
 Quizzes will not contain problems requiring calculation.
-I will drop your three (3) lowest quiz score leaving you with 8 quizzes that will count.
-Each quiz will be worth 10 points for a total of 80 points available to you from MAL Quizzes.
+I will drop your two (2) lowest quiz score leaving you with 8 quizzes that will count.
+Each quiz will be worth 10 points for a total of 80 points available to you from Quizzes.
 Quizzes will be timed.
 From the time you begin a quiz, you will have twenty (20) minutes in which to complete it.
-You may take a chapter Quiz at any time up to its due date.
-The due date for Quizzes will be at 11:55PM on the Sunday evening of the week in which classroom discussion of that chapter have been completed.
-You will be unable to take the quiz after its due date has passed.
 You will have one opportunity to take each quiz.
-If for any reason you leave the quiz prior to its completion, you will not be allowed back into the system to complete that particular quiz.